 She also believes that every San Diegan deserves a chance for a quality education and good-paying job.
 Her experience as a high-tech entrepreneur equips her to create an environment that will continue to grow high-quality job-producing companies and a skilled workforce to support them.

-In 2012, while he represented downtown San Diego on the City Council, Barbara’s principle opponent promised he would "end homelessness in Downtown in the next four years."
+In 2012, while he represented downtown San Diego on the City Council, Todd Gloria promised he would "end homelessness Downtown in the next four years."

 Barbara Bry has taken start-up companies like ProFlowers.com from an idea to multi-million-dollar operations.
-And she’s run successful non-profits like Athena and Run Women Run, which have empowered hundreds of women and youth to be impactful leaders in the community.
+And she’s helped build successful non-profits like Athena, and Run Women Run, which have empowered hundreds of women and youth to be impactful leaders in our community.

 San Diego strength derives from its diverse neighborhoods.

-He also joined our current Mayor to support Sacramento legislation that would have permitted Wall Street financiers to build high-rise apartments with no parking requirements in single-family neighborhoods.
+Yet Barbara’s opponent joined our current Mayor to support Sacramento legislation that would have permitted Wall Street financiers to build multi-story apartments with no parking requirements in single-family neighborhoods.

-Balboa Park is a national treasure.
-As a City Councilmember, her principle opponent presided over a period of neglect, wheel spinning and high-profile embarrassments that have left Balboa Park in serious need of attention.
+As a City Councilmember, Todd Gloria presided over a period of neglect, wheel spinning and high-profile embarrassments that have left Balboa Park in serious need of attention.